-Enable MVRP on the switches.
-To do this, perform the following steps:
+To enable MVRP on the switches, use the following steps.

-- □ Open the Switching > MRP-IEEE > MVRP dialog, Configuration tab. - \Box To activate the ports 1 through 3 as MVRP participants, mark the checkbox in the MVRP column for the ports 1 through 3 on switch 1. - □ To activate the ports 2 through 4 as MVRP participants, mark the checkbox in the MVRP column for the ports 2 through 4 on switch 2. - □ To activate the ports 3 through 6 as MVRP participants, mark the checkbox in the MVRP column for the ports 3 through 6 on switch 3. - □ To activate port 7 and port 8 as MVRP participants, mark the checkbox in the MVRP column for port 7 and port 8 on switch 4. - □ To maintain the registration of the VLANs, enable the Periodic state machine.
-Select the On radio button in the Configuration frame. - □ To enable the function, select the On radio button in the Operation frame. - \Box Save the changes temporarily.
-To do this, click the \checkmark button.
+- □ Open the Switching > MRP-IEEE > MVRP dialog, Configuration tab. - \Box To activate the ports 1 through 3 as MVRP participants, mark the checkbox in the MVRP column for the ports 1 through 3 on switch 1. - \Box To activate the ports 2 through 4 as MVRP participants, mark the checkbox in the MVRP column for the ports 2 through 4 on switch 2. - \Box To activate the ports 3 through 6 as MVRP participants, mark the checkbox in the MVRP column for the ports 3 through 6 on switch 3. - □ To activate port 7 and port 8 as MVRP participants, mark the checkbox in the MVRP column for port 7 and port 8 on switch 4. - To maintain the registration of the VLANs, enable the Periodic state machine.
+Select the On radio button in the Configuration frame. - □ To enable the function, select the on radio button in the Operation frame. - \Box To save the changes temporarily, click the \checkmark button.